 Mykonos Theoxenia – Local Transport

 - Walking: The hotel is located in the Little Venice neighborhood in Mykonos Town, just steps away from the windmills and Little Venice.
-The heart of the village (Chora) and the island’s best dining, nightlife, and shopping are within 4 to 10 minutes’ walk, while the Old Port and beach are just a 7-minute walk (500m) away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (700m, 11-minute walk) and 180° Sunset Bar (1.3km, 21-minute walk uphill).
+The heart of the village (Chora) and the island’s best dining, nightlife, and shopping are within 4 to 10 minutes’ walk, while the Old Port and beach are just 500m away, and 2 excellent sunset viewpoints are nearby at Boni’s windmill (700m) and 180° Sunset Bar (1 km uphill).

 - Bus: The hotel is near 2 bus stops.
-The closest stop is at Fabrika, a 6-minute walk (400m) away, which serves the New Port (Tourlos), Airport, and the beaches at Ornos, Agios Ioannis, Platis Gialos, Paradise, and Paraga.
-There is also a bus stop at the far end of the Old Port (1.1km, 14-minute walk) that goes to the New Port (Tourlos), Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
-There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 14 minutes (1.2km) to walk from one to the other.
+The closest stop is at Fabrika, 400m away, which serves the New Port (Tourlos), Airport, and the beaches at Ornos, Agios Ioannis, Platis Gialos, Paradise, and Paraga.
+There is also a bus stop at the far end of the Old Port (1 km) that goes to the New Port (Tourlos), Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
+There is no bus connecting Fabrika and the bus station at the Old Port; it takes about 14 minutes (1 km) to walk from one to the other.
 Tickets cost from €1.60 to €2.30, depending on the destination.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 26 public buses serving the island.
 Bus schedules change every couple of weeks, so check the KTEL website for the most current timetables.

 - Scooters and ATVs: Scooters are the main mode of transportation for the locals, and ATVs are super popular with tourists, but if you’re unfamiliar with the terrain, these can be very dangerous to drive.
 The roads in Mykonos are zig-zagging, hilly, narrow, littered with potholes, sometimes dirt roads, and without street lights in most areas outside of Mykonos Town.
 And that’s not to mention the aggressive drivers, some of the world’s worst.
 A rental car is a much safer bet than a scooter or ATV, and can just as easily reach the more remote beaches on the island.